 13. Set Cell 2 physical cell identity = [((current cell 2 physical cell identity + 1) mod 1008)] for next iteration of the test procedure loop.

-14. If the UE is not switched off, the SS shall transmit an RRCRelease message to release the RRC connection then, the SS transmits in Cell 1 a Paging message (including PagingRecord with UE-Identity) for the UE and ensures the UE is in State RRC_CONNECTED with generic parameter.
+14. If the UE is not switched off, the SS shall transmit an RRCRelease message to release the RRC connection then, the SS transmits in Cell 1 a Paging message (including PagingRecord with UE-Identity) for the UE and ensures the UE is in State RRC_CONNECTED with generic parameter Connectivity NR.
 If paging succeeds, go to step 16, otherwise switches off the UE.

 15. Switches on the UE and ensures the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR with Test Mode On according to TS 38.508-1 [14] clause 4.5.